carmencchow/cyclistic_casestudy/README.md

 My analysis shows key differences in how casual riders and member riders use Cyclistic's bikes.
 Namely, casual riders primarily use the bikes for leisure or sightseeing purposes.
 I determined

-Casual Rider
+<b>Casual Rider</b>

-Most active on weekends from 12–5pm
+* Most active on weekends from 12–5pm
-Preferred start stations near tourist attractions Average ride time m/s
+* Preferred start stations near tourist attractions
+* Average ride time m/s
-Average speed
+* Average speed

-Member Riders
+<b>Member Riders</b>
-Most active day of the week and hour:
+* Most active day of the week and hour:
-Preferred start stations away fro tourist attractions spread across - Average ride time m/s
+* Preferred start stations away fro tourist attractions spread across -
+* Average ride time m/s
-Average speed
+* Average speed

 Based on these conclusion I'll meka the following recommndatsion to Moreno and the marketing team.
-Targeting Marketing Campaign and timed Advertisements - Having  in-person arond the top 10 stations where casual members most frequent.
-Remove barries that may make it inconvenience for members to join, have kiosks, a marketing capaing.

-Having  in-person arond the top 10 stations where casual members most frequent.
-REmove barries that may make it inconvenience for members to join, have kiosks, a marketing capaing.
-These camapignes and advertiseements could begin right before the surge in casual ridership which
-Partnerships
+<i>Suggestion #1:</i>
+<b>Seasonality/Short-term options</b>  - Campaigns target at causal member advertisting upgrades to annual memberships that highlight cost of savings, distance et.
+A discounted rate or other attractivee offers such advertisements at specific hotspots (See the top 10 visited stations) .

+Introducing a new pricing structure that would logically move people from causal to annual memberhipsj.
+Offering sign-up discounts or incentives to incentive causal membership to purchase annual memberships to increase enrollment.

+<b>Suggestion #2:</b>

 Partner with local business to offer discounts on admissions to local attractions that casual members are known to frequent .
 If we had data regarding the income/employment of our causal readers arntering ewith university to offer students and staff discounts.
 Opening and installing bike share stations on campuses or expanding to area where the core of riders work and live to connect to their riders convenience.
 Partnering with businesses along routes with the most traffic and offering discounts at those businesses (exclusive deals for Cyclistic annual members).
 Partnering iwth local restaurants and businesses contribute to the local economy while supporting local retailers.
 These businesses could be where people shop, run errands